NICMx/rdap-server/response-privacy.md

 # Configuring _Red Dog_ server response privacy

-As required by the RFC 7481, our server give you the  option for you to decide which data should be presented to your server users.
+As required by RFC 7481, the Red Dog server allows you to protect data with authentication schemes.

-Depending if is an anonym user, an authenticated user or the data owner (You define which entity role should be taken as the information owner in the [configuration](behavior-configuration.html "Server Behavior Configuration") file)
+Data can be served to everyone, authenticated users, only to its owners or to no one.
+You define which entity role should be considered the information owner in the [configuration](behavior-configuration.html "Server Behavior Configuration") file.

-This document tells you how to set up the Red Dog server response privacy, you can configure each property of every rdap object.
+To set up the Red Dog server response privacy, perform the following steps:

 1. Find the **WEB-INF/privacy** folder in your installation directory.
 It should look like this:

 	![PRIVACY CONFIGURATION PATH](img/privacy-configuration-path.png)

 	It contains a “_properties_” file for each object used in the server response and has a similar structure.
-In example, here is the content of the **domain.properties** file:
+For example, here is the content of the **domain.properties** file:

 		#For each attribute you can use the values: owner, authenticate, any or none.
 		#The owner value specify that only the owner of the object can see the attribute.